isaacbernat/presentations/optimise/pycon_se_2019_version/final.md

 ### PyPy
 - JIT (just in time).
 Can take into account real-time usage data.
-- Replace `"python3"` with `"pypy3"`
+- Replace `"python3"` with `"pypy3"` when running a program.
 - Many other "python-based" options are avialable: e.g. Numba, Cython...

 ### C++ 17
-- Can be close to the machine.
+- Closer to the actual hardware than Python.
-- Tried to be faithful when porting Python to keep comparisons fair.
+- Ported all versions being faithful to Python implementation.
 - `clang` comparable in performance to `g++` (from GNU Compiler Collection).
-- Flags used `"-O0"` and `"-O3"`.
+- `"-O3"` the only optimisation flag used here.

 ???
 The real speedup is quite close to the theoretical one.
 We saved 6/8 iterations and that means it would do 25% of the calculations.
 That would be 4x speedup.

 ### Definition
-Compilers are programs which translate a source language (e.g. python) into another (e.g. bytecode).
-They also can apply optimisations, analysing the whole source code and how it behaves.
+Compilers are programs which translate code from a source language (e.g. Python) into another (e.g. cpython bytecode).
+They often apply non result-changing optimisations, analysing the whole program and how it behaves.

 PyPy is just one of many tools to speedup python execution.
 This presentation is already quite long so we won't be covering them.

-## C++
+## C++ 17
-- I added ports to C++ to compare along with PyPy because it's a popular language that can get quite close to machine code and is used were performance is critical.
+- I added ports to C++ to compare performance along with PyPy.
+I chose C++ because it's a popular language where performance is critical.
 C++ may be better suited than Python for some tasks.
-It's worth comparing if it's the case here.
+It's worth comparing if it's the case here and by how much.
-- Many more optimisation flags could be applied beyond the -O0 and -O3, but I wanted to keep it simple and close to the original python code.
+- Other obvious flags would be `march`, but I wanted to keep the changes with original Python implementation minimal so the comparison was as fair as possible.

 ---
 <embed style="margin-left:-2rem" src="plots/plot_eta7.html" width="110%" height="100%"></embed>

 ???
-# TODO rewrite comments to match updated plot
-Now that we've introduced what to compare Python3 to, let's see how we did.
-We went from N=2^20 = 100k years (v0) to under 200 years (v7).
+These are the estimated times to compute N=2^20 for Python3 (blue) and PyPy (red) - we'll cover C++ later.
+Python went 100k years (v0) to under 200 years (v7).
 That's a total 500x speedup.
 Not bad right?

-We see the C++ port without optimisation flags is about as fast as PyPy in these examples.
-Using -O3 makes it about twice as fast as them.

-Just running v0 with PyPy instead of Python3 we already get a 10x speedup.
-Quite nice but far from 500x we achieved.
-The "magic" comes in v3, when C++ and PyPy plots disappear.
+But, just running v0 with PyPy instead of Python3 we already get a 10x speedup "for free".
+Still far from the 500x we achieved, but there is some "magic" going on in v3 that makes PyPy plot disappear.
+Let's focus on that.

 ---
 <embed style="margin-left:-2rem" src="plots/plot_speedup7.html" width="110%" height="100%"></embed>

 ???
-Here we have a similar plot with speedups.
-We see v3 (shortcircuit evaluation) has a huge impact >100x for PyPy and >200x for C++ -O3 compared to their previous O3 and PyPy versions respectively.
-Compared to Python3 v0 would be 1300x and 7300x respectively already!

-We got a nice 2x for Python, but... gets dwarved next to it.
-So much we need to zoom in to actually see it.
+Here instead of total time we have speedup compared to previous version.
+We see v3 (shortcircuit evaluation) has a huge impact >110x for PyPy, which dwarves the already nice 2.5x Python3 speedup.
+So much we need to **zoom in (to 6x)** to actually see it.
 Why the big difference?
-Well, because compilers are quite clever at optimising code and can take a bigger advantage.
+Well, because compilers are quite clever at optimising code and can take a bigger advantage of small changes like this.

-That's also why v1-v2 (change exponentiation to multiplication) and v4-v5 (moving the calculations outside the loops) are big gains for CPython but measly gains for PyPy and C++.
-The compilers were already similar optimisations.
+That's also why v2 (vs v1, change exponentiation to multiplication) and v6 (vs v5, puting the code inside a function) are big gains for CPython but make PyPy be even slower.
+The compilers were already doing similar optimisations and we just got in their way!

 ---